 Families can experience a sense of relief when their emotions are validated and normalized.
 Depending on the kind of professional they choose to work with, they may learn strategies for improving communication and obtain access to helpful tools and resources.

-If a family therapy approach is not successful, one-on-one counseling may help you learn how to deal with difficult siblings and other relatives in a healthy and productive manner.
+If a family therapy approach is not possible or successful, one-on-one counseling may help a caregiver learn how to deal with difficult siblings and other relatives in a healthy and productive manner.
 Support groups are another excellent resource where individuals can share experiences and advice with others who have been in similar caregiving situations.

 Sadly, in some families there are relationships that cannot be repaired, regardless of how hard siblings try.
 In these instances, distance is usually the only effective option.
 Valentin says that the point when this occurs is different for everyone since factors like history of conflict, history of attempts at reconciling, and expectations of one another need to be taken into consideration.